-Audit & Risk Remuneration & Human Resources Safety & Sustainability Nominations Membership Mr Garry Hounsell (Chair) Mr Peter Kirby (Chair) Mr Graeme Liebelt (Chair) Mr Peter Kirby (Chair) Mr Peter Kirby Mr Garry Hounsell Mr Patrick Houlihan Mr Garry Hounsell Mr Andrew Larke Mr Andrew Larke Ms Judith Swales Mr Andrew Larke Ms Judith Swales Mr Graeme Liebelt Ms Judith Swales Mr Graeme Liebelt Mr Patrick Houlihan Mr Stuart Boxer Composition The committee is to comprise of at least three non-executive directors, all of whom satisfy the criteria for independence and who, between them, have relevant financial, commercial and risk management experience.
+AUDIT & RISK REMUNERATION & HUMAN RESOURCES SAFETY & SUSTAINABILITY NOMINATIONS Membership Ms Jane Harvey (Chair) Mr Andrew Larke Ms Judith Swales Mr Andrew Larke (Chair) Ms Joanne Crewes Ms Jane Harvey Ms Judith Swales (Chair) Mr Patrick Houlihan Ms Joanne Crewes Mr Graeme Liebelt (Chair) Mr Patrick Houlihan Mr Stuart Boxer Ms Joanne Crewes Ms Jane Harvey Mr Andrew Larke Ms Judith Swales Composition The committee is to comprise of at least three non-executive directors, all of whom satisfy the criteria for independence and who, between them, have relevant accounting, financial and industry experience.
 The committee is to be chaired by an independent director who is not chair of the Board.
 The committee is to comprise of at least three non-executive directors, the majority of whom satisfy the criteria for independence.
 The committee is to be chaired by an independent director.
 The committee is to comprise at least two directors including at least one non-executive director and the Chief Executive Officer.
-The committee is to comprise of at least 3 directors, be chaired by the chairman of the Board who is also an independent director, and consist of a majority of independent directors.

-Audit & Risk Remuneration & Human Resources Safety & Sustainability Nominations Responsibilities Review the full year and half year financial reports of the group, including the accounting policies and practices of the group.
+The committee is to comprise of at least three directors, be chaired by the chairman of the Board who is also an independent director, and consist of a majority of independent directors.
+Responsibilities Review the full year and half year financial reports of the group, including the accounting policies and practices of the group.
 Monitor and assess the adequacy of the internal systems for financial and operating controls, risk management and legal compliance.
 Oversee the scope, conduct and outcomes of internal and external audits (including audit programs, external audit independence and auditor performance).
 Make recommendations to the Board on the appointment, performance and remuneration of the company's auditors.
-Review and assess non- audit services provided by the external auditor.
+Review and assess non-audit services provided by the external auditor.
 Review and make recommendations to the Board on the remuneration of directors and senior executives, including fixed annual remuneration, short term and long term incentive arrangements and performance targets.
 Monitor and review the company's organisational strategy including employee relations, performance evaluation, talent management and senior leadership succession.
 Oversee the effectiveness of the company's diversity policy including monitoring performance against agreed diversity objectives.
 Review the effectiveness of the company's safety and sustainability strategies, objectives and targets.
 Monitor and review safety and sustainability issues that have strategic, financial and/or reputational implications for the company, including significant safety incident reports.
 Oversee compliance with legal and regulatory safety and sustainability requirements.
 Monitor best practice safety standards, procedures and management approaches and assess implications for the company.
-Foster appropriate safety and sustainability requirements.
+Foster appropriate safety and sustainability leadership and culture.
 Review the size and composition of the Board including the skills, experience and expertise required on the Board.
 Review succession plans for the Board and Board committees.
 Document the selection criteria, terms of appointment and review nominations for candidates of non-executive directors.
 Establish the methodology and procedures for evaluating the performance of the Board, its Committees and each director.
-Design and ensure implementation of induction and programs for the Board.
+Monitor implementation of induction and professional development programs for the Board.

-Details of the qualifications, experience and meeting attendances of each Committee member, as well as the number of Committee meetings held during the 2017 financial year, are set out in the Directors' Report contained in the DuluxGroup 2017 Annual Report.
+Details of the qualifications, experience and meeting attendances of each Committee member, as well as the number of Committee meetings held during the 2018 financial year, are set out in the Directors' Report contained in the DuluxGroup 2018 Annual Report.
 Full details of the role and responsibilities of each Committee are set out in the relevant Committee's Charter which can be found in the corporate governance section of our website at www.duluxgroup.com.au.